Pieter Thijs: Life

 Everything suggests he completed his training with Gonzales Coques, a leading painter of portraits and history paintings who was known by the nickname 'de kleine van Dyck' ('the little van Dyck').
 Thijs continued working in Coques' workshop for more than three years after becoming a master of the Antwerp Guild of St. Luke in 1644–45.
 Thanks to the presence of the collection of George Villiers, 1st Duke of Buckingham, in Antwerp, Thijs was able to study the paintings of the Cinquecento.

 After leaving Coques' workshop Thijs started out on a career that was successful despite the prevailing dire economic situation in Antwerp.
 He maintained a busy workshop that employed about twenty apprentices in the course of his career.
 In the 1660s he had enough work to keep six assistants busy.
-He obtained many commissions for altarpieces in churches in Flanders and Brabant as well as for portraits, and allegorical and mythological paintings from patrons in both the Southern Netherlands and the Dutch Republic.
+He obtained many commissions for altarpieces in churches in the Habsburg Netherlands as well as for portraits, and allegorical and mythological paintings from patrons in both the Habsburg Netherlands and the Dutch Republic.
 Through the international business connections of his father-in-law who ran a large import-export business in Antwerp with offices in the major ports and cities of Europe, he was able to sell his paintings to an international clientele and get commissions for altarpieces in Vienna and Croatia as well as for the Cologne Cathedral.
+He was able to secure the patronage of prominent Antwerp figures such as the members of the Roose family, whose head was Pierre Roose, Chief President of the Privy Council of the Habsburg Netherlands.
+The painter produced more than 20 works for them, including portraits, religious paintings and secular works.